denyspoltorak/metapatterns-website/metapatterns/content/_index.md

 weight = 1
 layout = "landing"
-title = "The pattern language of software architecture" description = "Explore how patterns are interrelated and work together." images = ["/diagrams/Web/og/Favicon-plain.png"] bookCollapseSection = true
+title = "The pattern language of software architecture" description = "Explore how patterns relate to each other and work together." images = ["/diagrams/Web/og/Favicon-plain.png"] bookCollapseSection = true
 [sitemap]